genealogy norway

 Ancestor Chart

-1. Torstein Tomasson, b.
+1. Torstein Thomassen, b.
 1776, d.
-May 26, 1837, m.
-July 2, 1807, Kari Mortensdatter, Malkenes Tysnes (1782 - Oct.
+26 May 1837, m.
+2 July 1807, Kari Mortensdatter, Malkenes Tysnes (1782 - Oct.
 11, 1838).
 See Roots at Røo below.

-2. Tollev Tomasson b.
+2. Tollef Thomassen b.
 1778, d.
 1778. ( Burial Mar.
 6 1778, 14 days old).

-3. Tolleif (Tomasson) Thomsen b.
+3. Tolleif (Thomassen) Thomsen b.
 1779, Røen farm, d.
 1864, Engesund, Fitjar.

-5. Brita Tomasdatter, b.
-1795, d.
-Des.
-22, 1840(# 13), m.
-Nov.
-11, 1816(# 23) Jens Mortensen, Malkenes, Tysnes (1788 - Sep.
-23, 1853).
+5. Brithe Thomasdatter, b.
+1794, d.
+22 Des.
+1840(# 13), m.
+11 Nov.
+1816(# 23) Jens Mortensen, Malkenes, Tysnes (1788 - 23 Sep.
+1853).

-Tomas and Inga leased half of Røen to Ola Salomonson, Gjersheim and his wife Vibeke Størksdatter, Sunda, probably because their sons Tolleif and Torstein left home early to travel.
+Thomas and Inga leased half of Røen to Ola Salomonson, Gjersheim and his wife Vibeke Størksdatter, Sunda, probably because their sons Tolleif and Torstein left home early to travel.
 Tomas owned a spring herring net, and he preferred to make his living as a coastal fisherman.
-Tomas and Inga also built a new "sengebu" or "vilkårshus" - a dormitory or pension home at the farm.
-The Tysnes bygdebok says Tomas and Inga were "velstandsfolk" - wealthy people - and paid a churh tithe or tax of 2 specie (silver) dollars in 1816.
+Thomas and Inga also built a new "sengebu" or "vilkårshus" - a dormitory or pension home at the farm.
+The Tysnes bygdebok says Thomas and Inga were "velstandsfolk" - wealthy people - and paid a churh tithe or tax of 2 specie (silver) dollars in 1816.
 Their son Torstein took over the farm in 1806.

 See also, Roots at Røo, by Keith Thomsen.
 1)